-Raw blueberries before bed aid in sleep & weight loss
+Raw blueberries before bed aid in sleep quality

 Having a large meal before bed increases the risk of obesity and may affect sleep onset latency, duration, and quality.[1]

 Therefore, it’s important to eat healthy, nutrient-dense foods at night.
 Raw blueberries are a great food choice for dinner.
-Firstly, they promote the feeling of fullness with only a few calories.
+They promote the feeling of fullness with only a few calories.

 In fact, fiber has been associated with better sleep quality with less arousal.[2]